tcltk/tcl/doc/dev/value-history.md

 >	typedef **unsigned short Tcl_UniChar**;

-However, the body of **Tcl_UniCharToUtf** includes code to encode up to six-byte sequences representing up to 31-bit codepoints, protected by a conditional compiler directive
+However, the body of **Tcl_UniCharToUtf** includes code to encode up to six-byte sequences as prescribed by FSS-UTF representing up to 31-bit codepoints, protected by a conditional compiler directive

->	\#if **TCL\_UTF\_MAX** > 3
+>	\#if **TCL\_UTF\_MAX** > 3 .

 With the default setting, Tcl is able to encode a total of 65,536 distinct values of the *ch* codepoint argument.
 These are all the codepoints of UCS-2, the complete capacity of Unicode 1.1.
-When **Tcl_UniCharToUtf** is passed a *ch* argument outisde that supported range, the codepoint **U+FFFD** is encoded in its place.
+When **Tcl_UniCharToUtf** is passed a *ch* argument outside that supported range, the codepoint **U+FFFD** is encoded in its place.
 Unicode 1.1 assigns this codepoint the name **REPLACEMENT CHARACTER**.
 Unicode prescribes the use of **U+FFFD** to replace an incoming character whose value is unrepresentable.
 In a configuration of Tcl 8.1 with **TCL\_UTF\_MAX** set to 6, the **REPLACEMENT CHARACTER** would replace only the *ch* values in the upper half of UCS-4.
-Note that Tcl 8.1 has made a design choice here to handle errors or unsupported operations via replacement, and not via raising an error.
+Note that Tcl 8.1 has made a design choice here to handle unsupported inputs via replacement, and not via raising an error.

 It is clear that the immediate Unicode support in Tcl was intentionally limited to UCS-2, while conventions and migration supports were put in place